abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

 Another minor feature is related to the customization of the link icon.
 Normally a Plone ATLink will show a standard type image for all links, and the same is for Smart Link contents.

 But with Smart Link, if you want to show another customized icon, you can.
-The icon image choosen as icon will override the one from the Plone *getIcon* method, so it wil be used in Plone views.
+The icon image chosen as icon will override the one from the Plone *getIcon* method, so it will be used in Plone views.

-Use this, for example, to show the favicon of the remote site.
+Use this, for example, to show the *favicon* of the remote site.
 Let's personalize the icon of our link:

     >>> browser.getLink('Edit').click()
     >>> imagefile = cStringIO.StringIO(self.getImage())